 - Women.
 Create.
 Change. - A Discussion, Reception, and Film Screening of “Miss Representation”

 - Join the Dialogue: Women & the Economy Summit - Live Simulcast of Secretary of State Hillary Clinton's Keynote Address

 - Luncheon with the White House Council on Women and Girls

-- Tea & Conversation with San Francisco First Lady Anita Lee (May) "Celebrating 100 Girls Who One Day Will Influence the World" - an informal conversation with girls, 9-12 years old (the Tweens!) sharing their dreams, developing their sense on topics about STEAM (Science, Technology, Engineering, Arts and Mathematics), leadership and financial management.
+- "100 Girls Who One Day Will Influence the world" - A Tea & Conversation with San Francisco First Lady Anita Lee and Noosheen Hashemi, President and co-Founder, The HAND Foundation (May) - roundtable conversations with girls, 9-12 years old (the Tweens!) sharing their dreams, developing their sense on topics about STEAM (Science, Technology, Engineering, Arts and Mathematics), leadership, communications skills, tea etiquette and money management.

 - In collaboration with the Commission and Department on the Status of Women (C/DOSW):

-- Women's History Month Celebration (annually in March) in collaboration with the Mayor and the Board of Supervisors honoring outstanding women in the City and the supervisorial districts.
+- Women's History Month Celebration (annually in March) in collaboration with the Mayor, San Francisco District Attorney and the Board of Supervisors honoring outstanding women in the City and the supervisorial districts.